-How does the two sounds of same loudness and same pitch produced by different instruments differ?
+How does the two sounds of the same loudness and same pitch produced by different instruments differ?
 Draw diagrams to illustrate your answer.

-The two sounds of same loudness and same pitch produced by different instruments differ because of their different waveforms.
+The two sounds of the same loudness and same pitch produced by different instruments differ because of their different waveforms.

 The waveforms depend on the number of the subsidiary notes and their relative amplitude along with the principal note.

 The below diagram shows the wave patterns of two sounds of the same loudness and same frequency but of different waveforms.
 One is a sine wave and the other is a triangular wave.

 Two identical guitars are played by two persons to give notes of the same loudness and pitch.
 Will they differ in quality?
 Give a reason for your answer.

 As the guitars are identical, they will have a similar waveform and hence, the similar quality.